AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Casing check against dictionary file(s) has a higher priority than checks against the casing scheme specified for a given entity/declaration kind.

-The ``+R`` option should contain at least one parameter.
+The rule activation option should contain at least one parameter.

 There is no parameter for the ``-R`` option, it just turns the rule off.

 The rule allows parametric exemption, the parameters that are allowed in the definition of exemption sections are:

 *Type*
    Exempts check for type and subtype name casing

 *Enum*
    Exempts check for enumeration literal name casing

 *Constant*
    Exempts check for constant name casing

 *Exception*
    Exempts check for exception name casing

 *Others*
    Exempts check for defining names for which no special casing scheme is specified.

 *Exclude*
    Exempts check for defining names for which casing schemes are specified in exception dictionaries

 .. rubric:: Example

 .. code-block:: ada
    :emphasize-lines: 4, 7

-   --  if the rule is activated as '+RIdentifier_Casing:Type=upper,others=mixed' package Foo is
+   --  if the rule is activated as '+RIdentifier_Casing:Type=upper,Others=mixed' package Foo is
       type ENUM_1 is (A1, B1, C1);
       type Enum_2 is (A2, B2, C2);      --  FLAG